Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 }
 ```

-## Delivering data to the receiver app
+## Delivering data to application B

-In order to pass data to the the receiving application there
+In order to pass data to application B there
-are several ways of doing this.
+are several ways to go by.

-1. Add data as values on the datamodel of the receiving
+1. Add data as values on the datamodel of
-   application by adding the data model field name and the
+   application B by adding the data model field name and the
    corresponding value in the `prefill` field of the the
    instance template that you created in the _Trigger the
-   instantiation of the receiving app_ section above.
+   instantiation of application B_ section above.
 2. If the intention is to manipulate the texts in Altinn
-   Inbox for the instances of the receiving application,
+   Inbox for the instances of application B,
    use [_presentation
    fields_](../../../../development/configuration/messagebox/presentationfields)
    .